CHAPTER TEN (Draft)

 More than for most nations, American history has left us dissociated from the normal human experience of possessing a “living center” where we naturally belong.
 While we might have a feeling of loyalty to the United States as a whole, the consciousness of belonging to a place, a locality, neighborhood or community, has essentially disappeared.
 Uprooted by economic necessity, and facilitated by the ease of travel, we have spread ourselves thinly across a great continent.

 Having subordinated our labor and creative faculties for the benefit of mass society, we find ourselves exploited by a corporate colossus loyal only to wealth and privilege.
 This has left millions of Americans vulnerable to personal isolation and a deteriorating social and economic order.
-The loss of jobs during the final decades of the 20th century, torn out from under long-standing American communities and exported to foreign shores, was a shock.
-It took place without consideration for its’ consequences.
+The loss of jobs during the final decades of the 20th century, torn out from under working people and exported to foreign shores, was a shock.
+This happened without consideration for the consequences.
 Motivated by the wish to maximize profit, it was pursued without concern for American lives or, strangely, the strength of the consumer economy upon which those profits depended.

 When citizens recognize that their historic role in society is devalued or disregarded, it is normal for them to feel degraded and dehumanized.
 The social costs of this reaction have been emerging into view in the contagious degeneration of social coherence and moral responsibility throughout American society.
 And, arguably, it has led ultimately to the dysfunction of political institutions.
 It is this condition among vast numbers of once comfortable Americans that must be rectified and its’ damage healed.